linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 6 Regulation/Chapter 25 Basel I Basel II and Solvency II.md

 # Example 25.5

-Suppose that the assets of a bank consist of  $100 million of loans to corporations rated A,$ 10 million of government bonds rated AAA, and 50 million of residential mortgages.
+Suppose that the assets of a bank consist of  \$100 million of loans to corporations rated A,\$ 10 million of government bonds rated AAA, and 50 million of residential mortgages.
 Under the Basel II standardized approach, the total of the risk-weighted assets is

 $$
 0. 5 \times 1 0 0 + 0.
 0 \times 1 0 + 0.
 3 5 \times 5 0 = 6 7.
 5
-$$ or $67.5 million.
-This compares with $125 million under Basel I. (See Example 25.1.)
+$$ or \$67.5 million.
+This compares with \$125 million under Basel I. (See Example 25.1.)

 # 25.8.2 Adjustments for Collateral